argonne-lcf/dlio_benchmark/README.md

   - For npz, jpg, jpeg, hdf5, we currently only support one sample per file case.
 In other words, each sample is stored in an independent file.
 Multiple samples per file case will be supported in future.

 ## How to contribute
-If you would like to contribute, please submit issue to https://github.com/argonne-lcf/dlio_benchmark/issues.
+We are open to the contribution from the community for the development of the benchmark.
+Specifically, we welcome contribution in the following aspects:
 General new features needed including:

 * support for new workloads: if you think that your workload(s) would be interested to the public, and would like to provide the yaml file to be included in the repo, please submit an issue.
 * support for new data loaders, such as DALI loader, MxNet loader, etc
 * support for new frameworks, such as MxNet
 * support for noval file systems or storage, such as AWS S3.
 * support for loading new data formats.

+If you would like to contribute, please submit issue to https://github.com/argonne-lcf/dlio_benchmark/issues, and contact ALCF DLIO team, Huihuo Zheng at huihuo.zheng@anl.gov

-## Citation
+## Citation and Reference
+The original paper describe the design and implementation of DLIO code is as follows:
 ```
 @article{devarajan2021dlio,
   title={DLIO: A Data-Centric Benchmark for Scientific Deep Learning Applications},